akhrna65/Detection-of-emotion-from-different-speakers-in-audio-segment/PMP-PLAN/D-PROJECT_EXECUTION.md

 # PROJECT OVERVIEW
 ## D. EXECUTING THE PROJECT
 ### Project Design and Coding
 Flowchart Design:

 ![flowchart](https://user-images.githubusercontent.com/121418382/210502428-1d2eec2c-26a1-4c98-a24a-aafdbbb810df.jpg)

-### Emotion from Different Speakers in Audio Segment Implementation Example
+### 	:nerd_face: Emotion from Different Speakers in Audio Segment Implementation Example :studio_microphone:

 ### Description of the project coding and implementation
 #### Built With: